SpectraLogic/ds3_java_cli/README.md

 To use the rc file use `source my_rc_file.rc` which will export all of the environment variables into the current bash shell and will be picked up by the CLI.
 The help menu describes all the arguments that can be specified from the command line.

-On Windows you can create a `bat` file to do the same thing.
+On Windows you can create a resource `bat` file to do the same thing.
 Here is the same example from above, but as a `bat` file:

 ```bat
 set DS3_ACCESS_KEY=access_key
 set DS3_SECRET_KEY=secret_key
 set DS3_ENDPOINT=hostname:8080
 ```

+To use the `bat` file just run it from the Windows CLI and the `ds3_java_cli.bat` script will be able to use the values. **Note:** `ds3_java_cli.bat` has to be ran from the same Windows CLI that the resource `bat` file was ran in.

 ## Proxy Support